V-Sri-Koushik-Reddy/Online_OpenCV_Summer_Intership_i-hub_data/README.md

 # 🟪 Week 5
 - Inference on conveyor video
 - Bounding box predictions
 - Final output video generation

-# 📷 Screenshots

-- Dataset structure
-- Label Studio interface
-- Training curves
-- Confusion matrix
-- Final output video frames

 # ⚙️ How to Run